LumosO11y/ObservabilityOnboarding/learning/observability/part4.md

 2. What are KPIs?
 How do they relate to SLI, SLO and SLA?
 How does it differ from SLI, SLO, and SLA ?
 3. What are golden signals?
 Explain each one of them.
 4. Explain the differences between Synthetic monitoring & RUM, where they differ and not.
-5. Explain what is Session Relay.
-How it does it help up acheive monitoring ?
+5. Explain what is Session Replay.
+How it does it help up achieve monitoring?
 5. Choose 4 features that RUM has and explain their usage and how they take place in the real-world.
 6. What is MTTD and MTTR?
 7. What are alerts, why are they important?
 What is an alert manager?